A new hierarchical clustering algorithm to identify non-overlapping like-minded communities: Introduction

-At this point, let us introduce the notations and {\it goodness metrics} that we would use in the paper to compare different community detection algorithms.
-Let $G = (V, E)$ be an unweighted (i.e., each edge having weight $1$) undirected graph (representing a network) whose vertex set is $V= \{1, 2, \ldots, |V|\}$.
+{\bf Definitions and Notations:} At this point, let us introduce the definitions and notations that we use in this paper.
+A network is denoted by an undirected and unweighted (i.e., each edge having weight $1$) graph $G = (V, E)$ with vertex set $V= \{1, 2, \ldots, |V|\}$.
 Since the graph represents a social network, we assume that the graph is sparse, i.e., $|E| = O(|V|)$.
 Each vertex $v \in V$ is associated with a behavioral vector $X_v$ of dimension $d$.
-The behavioral vector and its dimension depends on a particular dataset being used.
+The behavioral vector and its dimension depend on the particular dataset being used.
 For example, the ratings given by a user on a movie rating website (with some default rating being given to those movies he has not rated) can be his behavioral vector, the dimension of which is the number of movies available for rating.
-A similarity metric $sim(u, v)$ is a distance measure between the vectors $X_u$ and $X_v$ representing the behavior of a pair of vertices $u, v \in V$, respectively.
+A similarity metric $sim(u, v)$ is a distance measure between the vectors $X_u$ and $X_v$ representing the behavior of the vertices $u, v \in V$, respectively.
 Examples of such distance measures are \emph{cosine similarity}, \emph{Manhattan distance}, \emph{Euclidean distance} and \emph{squared Euclidean distance}.
 Throughout this paper, we use cosine similarity $\frac{X_u \cdot X_v}{\|X_u\| \|X_v\|}$ as the distance measure.